rahildoshi97/materforge/docs/reference/api/material.md

 ### Material

-A dataclass representing a material (pure metal or alloy) with temperature-dependent properties.
+A dataclass representing a material with constant or dependent properties.

 ```python
 from materforge.core.materials import Material